 - Mild, moderate, and severe traumatic brain injuries

 - Pelvic injuries

-Depending on the specific facts of your case, you may be able to recover compensation for your past and future:
+Depending on the specific facts of your case, a Houston pedestrian accident lawyer may be able to help you recover compensation for a variety of damages, including but not limited to past and future:

 - Medical costs